pclank/ClothSim/Readme.md

 ...
 ```

-If you compile and run, you should have a working renderer of a single texture on a quad, where the colors of the texture are affected by an OpenCL kernel.
+If you compile and run, you should have a working renderer with a few objects loaded and the cloth generated with some settings.

+## Running
+You can use WASD, E and Q to move around the scene, spacebar enable/disable the cursor and camera movement, and P to start/stop the simulation.
+Further controls are provided by the GUI.

 ## License
 >The MIT License (MIT)